szjani/predaddy/src/predaddy/domain/README.md

 The following configuration provides you a direct command passing process, so commands are being sent directly to the aggregate roots.
 As you can see it uses Doctrine implementation of `ObservableTransactionManager` and `EventStore`.

+You can define your snapshotting strategy with a `SnapshotStrategy` implementation.
+The example below never creates snapshots.

 #### Configuration

 ```php